-The twin sisters Ekaterina and Elena Popovy are two professional artists and fashion designers from Perm, Russia.
-After graduating at Ural State Academy of Architecture and Arts in Yekaterinburg, they start making dolls in 2004.
-At the beginning Popovy sisters were interested in realistic human gesture, thanks to this interest they deepened their knowledge of human anatomy and facial gesture.
+Ekaterina and Elena Popovy are two artists originally from Perm, Russia.
+From the start Popovy sisters were fascinated by true human gesture, afterwards this interest turned into a deep knowledge of human anatomy and facial gesture.
 They also learned to work with various artistic materials like china, self-fusing plastics and baked plastics.
 Once they started to experiment with materials they found the perfect solution by combining their passion for fashion and dolls art.
 The first conceptual project called fashionMOON was presented at the 3rd International Salon in Moscow and it received two high awards.
 This was a powerful motivation for the two artists to continue create.
 Huge amount of preparative work is behind every collection.
 First an idea is born and then a the concept of the project is developed.
 Figure’s gesture, stylization, artistic delivery and costume design all of this goes along with one theme to express the idea to maximum extent.

 How did you discover the interest into BJD as an art form?

 Once ago, at the beginning of our artistic path, we saw a Japanese Porcelain BJD.
 We kept handling and watching it for a long time, we were so in love that we didn't want to gave it back.
 That was the moment when we realized that in the future we'll be making ball jointed dolls and our dolls need to be moveable!

 The magic of certain personalities inspires you to create their images.
 What features make a person special enough for you to choose it for an upcoming project?

 We don't know, it is just something special in some particular faces that touches us.
 It does not depend on popularity of the person or anything like that, it is our own personal perception, something that is close to our hearts and because we are twins, this perception doubles.